Record Store Day’s Most Wanted: 30 Releases You Didn’t Know You Can’t Live Without

 Al Green, “The Hi Records Singles Box Set” (26×7” box, 1500 copies)

 Todd Rundgren, “The Complete U.S. Bearsville & Warner Bros.
 Singles” (4xLP box, 4500 copies) There are many different ways to handle a box-set singles compilation; here are three examples, each of which contain all of the artists’ B-sides as well as A-sides from a given period, before they diverge from there.
 Aretha’s set is limited to a single year, but what a pinnacle of a year, with “Respect” and “Chain of Fools” among the A-sides and something as classic as “Do Right Woman” then relegated to a flip.
 Green’s box will set you back further, because it encompasses his entire classic period and includes 26 singles to Franklin’s mere five.
 (The cost probably won’t keep the mere 1500 copies from going immediately.)
 In Rundgren’s case, all the singles have been shuffled onto four full LPs, rather than packaged in their original 45rpmform.
 The decision to reconfigure those onto albums will be well-taken by Todd fans who should take to the beautiful cover art being writ large.
-Rundgren’s set includes fresh liner notes by eternal Todd scribe Paul Myers, who gets him to confess (again) how much he hates “Bang On the Drum All Day” and to make this universally accepted claim about flip sides: “TK”
+Rundgren’s set includes fresh liner notes by eternal Todd scribe Paul Myers, who gets him to confess (again) how much he hates “Bang On the Drum All Day” and to make this universally accepted claim about flip sides: “A good B-side is… a glimpse into what the rest of the album might be like, sort of, ‘Thank you for coming into the shop — now allow me to show you something over in this corner.’”

 Various Artists, “Woodstock Mono PA Version” (3xLP, quantity unknown) Here’s a true oddball release meant to appeal to the sheer buff-ery of a Record Store nerd: a three-record-set that exactly replicates the running order of the original hit “Woodstock” album but that includes almost completely different mixes, mostly from unreleased soundboard tapes, supposedly meant to replicate what you would have heard coming out of the PA if you were on Yasgur’s farm.
 Sure enough, there’s questionable fidelity and lots of distortion at times — and also the satisfaction of getting an even truer live album that hasn’t been sweetened for mass consumption.
 The packaging, funnily, is exactly the same as on the original album, down to the “Cotillion” on the LP labels… but the sense of being down in the mud, and realizing you already ate the brown acid, is all-new.